Racial and Social Equity Action Plan

 - On July 15, 2020, the San Francisco Historic Preservation Commission adopted Resolution No. 1127 centering Preservation Planning on racial and social equity.
 Read the full document here.

 - On January 4, 2019, the proposed City's Five-Year Financial Plan is released, a long-term strategy for city investments driven by the guiding principles of accountability and equitable outcomes in the provision of city services and use of city funds.

 - On August 2019, the Board of Supervisors passed legislation creating a San Francisco Office of Racial Equity, which requires all city departments create Racial Equity Action Plans by 2020, see our previous and updated plan below.

 Planning's Action Plan will be updated every three years and monitored consistently.
 The Action Plan is our primary tool to help advance racial and social equity in our work in a comprehensive way, including internal and external processes (hiring, public information, project review, outreach, etc.), policies and programs, staff capacity-building, and process improvements.
 The Office of Racial Equity is the lead agency citywide advising, conducting citywide racial equity trainings and providing coordination across departments.

 Phase 1 (2016-early 2019)

-- A Phase I Action Plan focused on internal functions such as hiring, capacity building, resource allocation, and contracting.
+- A Phase 1 Action Plan focused on internal functions such as hiring, promotions, workforce development, staff capacity building, resource allocation, and contracting.

 - An Interim Racial & Social Equity Assessment Tool to help staff incorporate racial and social equity analysis into their day-to-day work.